-Indeed, Kenya has the best safari viewing opportunities in the world, although self tour safari opportunities are limited.
-This can help to preserve the country’s wildlife resources and boost revenue from guided safari tourism.
+Indeed, Kenya has the best safari viewing opportunities in the world.
+Unfortunately, self tour safari opportunities are limited.
+However, this can help to preserve the country’s wildlife resources and boost local revenue from guided safari tourism.

 Similar to other countries in sub-Saharan Africa, Kenya remains mired in corruption and inequality many years after achieving independence.

 This mysterious African country lies off the SE coast of Africa.
 Mozambique was discovered by the Portuguese explorers searching for natural resources.
 As a result, they named their first point of landfall “Ponta do Ouro” which translates as “tip of gold” in English.

 The gold digging Portuguese colonialists never found the payload they were looking for.
 However, they did still colonize the country and a heavy Portuguese influence still remains there to this day.
 As a result, Portuguese is still widely spoken by the native inhabitants and their colonial architecture can still be found.

 Unfortunately, Mozambique became mired in a brutal civil war post independence.
 As a result, the country still suffers from the devastation that resulted.
 Additionally, much of the countries unique African wildlife was killed duding the war.

 However, in the southern tip of Mozambique there is a special reserve called the “Reserva de Maputo”.
 It is a special enclave where an adventurous solo traveler can find elephants, crocodiles, hippos and much more.
 Additionally, the world renown Kruger National Park can be found on the southern border with South Africa.